fullstackedorg/docs/README.md

 Progressive Web Apps are very close to what you'll build in FullStacked.
 Although, adding a project to FullStacked is through git or offline processes, meaning your projects are not exposed to the public internet.
-Also, FullStacked provided an easy access to native functionalities like the file system and native fetch.
+Also, FullStacked provides an easy access to native functionalities like the file system and a native fetch (no CORS).

 ## FullStacked vs React-Native/Flutter

 The goal of those frameworks is to translate to OS-specific native features.
-FullStacked is an environment that provides those features and gives a universal way to access them from a web view.
+FullStacked is more of an environment that provides those features and gives an universal way to access them from a webview.
-In other words, RN/Flutter is a project translated when built/compiled vs FullStacked is a prebuilt environment ready to run any web app.
+In other words, RN/Flutter translates your codebase when built/compiled vs FullStacked is a prebuilt environment ready to run any web apps.

 ## FullStacked vs Electron/Tauri/Neutralinojs

 Those frameworks are designed to pack your JavaScript with a webview and a runtime.
-FullStacked exists to provide everyone with those in a stable way.
+FullStacked exists to provide everyone with those two same components in a stable way.
-Meaning all you have left to is build.
+Meaning, all you have left to do is build and run projects, no need to pack anything else.